thomazdevmaster/itstommi/README.md

     this.skills.push(currentlyLearning);
   }
   get education() {
-    return "Pursuing an Associates's in computer science.";
+    return "Pursuing an Associate of Computer Science";
   }
 }
 let me = new Thomas("AWS");